Optical physics

 Todo:

-boolean for enabling cerenkov in the material??
+boolean for enabling cherenkov in the material??
+DUNE e.g. disables cherenkov globally.

 struct ImportOpticalParameters